Machine Learning Model Selection Guide

 Metric Formula Use when

-MAE mean(|y - ŷ|) Outliers should not dominate — reports average error in original units
+MAE mean(|y - ŷ|) You don't want outliers to dominate — reports the average error in the same units as the target

-1 - SS_res/SS_tot Explaining model quality to stakeholders (0–1 scale)
+1 - SS_res/SS_tot Explaining model quality to non-technical people (a 0–1 scale)

 Classification Metrics